MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 ```

 OBS: even though type checking _can_ be implemented with comments, [sorbet][sorbet], [rbs][rbs], and [several
-others][type-checking] have shown that type checking is possible with code.
+others][type-checking] have shown that type checking dynamic-typed languages is possible with code.

 ### 3. When you have no other tool